tigermlt/blog/scala.md

           }

           Notice that y is CBN because if we call (false, loop), the CBV version will go into infinite loop
+### square roots with Newton's method
+  **A typical way to code algorithms in FP is to go step by step.
+So we take a small task and formulate it as a function and then probably that task will need further tasks that would be defined in their own function.**
+  For instance, to implement the square function using Newton's method, we can sketch as follows:

+    def sqrtIter(guess: Double, x: Double): Double = {
+      if (isGoodEnough(guess, x)) guess
+      else sqrtIter(improve(guess,x), x)
+    }

+    and then we can continue to fill isGoodEnough and improve side note: recursive functions need an explicit return type in scala (: Double in sqrtIter) in scala.
+For non-recursive functions, the return type is optional